20% off your first purchase with code: SHOP24

 Create an Effective Classroom Behavior Management Plan in 4 Easy Steps

 One of the most important tasks for a teacher at any grade level is to develop a system for managing student behavior.
-This includes encouraging positive behavior in the classroom and curtailing inappropriate behavior at the same time.
+This includes encouraging positive behavior and curtailing inappropriate behavior at the same time.
 But where do you start?

 Creating Your Classroom Behavior Management Plan

-Step 1 is to develop a set of rules that you can enforce fairly and consistently.
+The first step is to develop a set of rules that you can enforce fairly and consistently.
 To be effective, your rules should consist of 5 to 7 non-negotiable items.
-They should be clearly and explicitly stated in a way that all students can understand.
+They should be clearly and explicitly stated in a way all students can understand.

-Remember, rules are different than expectations.
+Rules are different than expectations.
 Classroom expectations are things like being kind, respecting others, and doing your best work.
 They focus on building character and work ethic over time.
 You should definitely set expectations for your students to help them grow into the best little people they can be.
-But expectations leave room for interpretation and are not specific enough to be part of an effective behavior plan.
+But expectations leave room for interpretation and are not specific enough to be the basis of an effective classroom behavior management plan.

 • Ask for permission before leaving your seat